acntech/kollective-query/README.md

 #### Sub-queries
 The `$having:` operator allows you to specify a sub-query for criteria purposes.
 The sub-query is specified as a filter expression using the following syntax: `$having:<field-name>(<filter expression>)`.

-The sub-query is evaluated for each resour[MiscRepoTests.kt](src%2Ftest%2Fkotlin%2Fno%2Facntech%2Fapp%2Fdomain%2Frepostitory%2FMiscRepoTests.kt)ce in the collection and only matching resources are returned.
+The sub-query is evaluated for each resource in the collection and only matching resources are returned.

 Example: Assume querying the departments endpoint, and the there is a one-to-many relationship between departments and employees.
 The following query will return all departments that have at least one employee with the name 'Joe': `filter=$having:employees(name$eq:Joe)`